roaked/roaked.github.io/content/docs/code/bin-packing/particle-swarm-optimization.md

 - c1: Represents the experience of an individual particle (cognitive or self learning factor)
 - c2: Represents the experience of the whole swarm (group or social learning factor)
 - r and q: Random variables from 0 to 1
-- wij: Diversification term -- responsible for searching for new solutions in new regions while the rest of the expression is the intensification term, which explores the current region with the objective of finding a better solution
+- vwij: This is the **diversification term** which is responsible for searching for new solutions in new regions while the rest of the expression is the **intensification term**, which explores the current region with the objective of finding a better solution
 {{< /hint>}}

 The velocity is also limited by upper and lower bounds (maximum and minimum velocities), since if the velocity is too high, the algorithm may become too unstable.
 In addition, a noteworthy aspect of the PSO algorithm is its divergence from the necessity of sorting fitness values of solutions throughout its processes.
 This particular characteristic could serve as a considerable computational advantage, particularly in scenarios where dealing with a large population size.
 Unlike GA, which often involves sorting operations, PSO relies on straightforward arithmetic operations involving real numbers for its velocity and position updates.
 This simplicity in operations contributes to its efficiency, making it an appealing choice, especially in computational-intensive situations.